leanprover-community/lean4-samples/HelloWorld/readme.md

 You might be asking what does the return type `IO Unit` mean exactly?
 Well, the `Unit` part is pretty easy, it is kind of like the `void` type in other languages, namely, the `main` function doesn't return anything.
-The `IO` is connected to the fact that we call `IO.println`:
+The `IO` is connected to the fact that we call `IO.println` and is defined like this:

 ```lean
 abbrev IO : Type → Type := EIO Error